 A very well-known startup in India recently started expanding in the UK and posted vacancy ads on LinkedIn.
 The public, at large, including some prospective recruiters mistook this Indian startup for a UK-based startup that had a similar sounding name.
 This came into the eyes of the UK-based startup and rounds of to and fro legal notices were ensued on the Indian startup.
 This delayed the Indian startup's expansion plans and also cost a substantial legal fee on top of settlement offers for coexisting in the UK market.

 Tax structuring and management may help minimize tax obligations.
 Ensure that taxes deducted at the source such as employee payment and post-sale/service VAT are dealt with in a timely manner.
-In cases of planned externalization, the acceleration of market value of the startup could give rise to substantial tax obligations.
-Different geographies are subject to different rates and methods of taxation; with jurisdictions even incentivizing small to medium business entities that can take advantage of international agreements between states which support and ease business activities.
+Different geographies are subject to different rates and methods of taxation, with jurisdictions even incentivizing small to medium business entities that can take advantage of international agreements between states that support and ease business activities.

-Solution: Prolonged litigation in the highest courts of India was followed by recently concluded International Tribunal hearings where Vodafone was able to plead protection undertaking the India-Netherlands Bilateral Investment Protection Agreement (BIPA).
-The tribunal ruling held that India had breached ‘guarantee of fair and equitable treatment’
+Vodafone faced a prolonged legal battle in the highest Indian courts before the recent International Tribunal hearing.
+Vodafone was able to plead protection under India-Netherlands Bilateral Investment Protection Agreement (BIPA), and the tribunal ruled that India had breached its ‘guarantee of fair and equitable treatment.’

-Problem: InMobi is a Bangalore-based mobile advertising company that rose from humble beginnings in 2007 as a SMS-based service to becoming India's first Unicorn Startup Company.
-A key aspect to extending its growth and resources was in trying to operate in a new market by expanding resource and technical partnerships.
+InMobi is a mobile advertising company that rose from humble beginnings in 2007 as an SMS-based service to become India's first unicorn startup company.
+To extend its growth and resources, InMobi sought to operate in new markets by expanding resource and technical partnerships.